Foreign policy of the Kennedy administration: Laos

 After the election, Eisenhower emphasized to Kennedy that the communist threat in Southeast Asia required priority; Eisenhower considered Laos to be "the cork in the bottle" in regards to the regional threat.
 As Pathet Lao received Soviet support, Kennedy ordered the United States Seventh Fleet to move into the South China Sea and drew marines with helicopters into Thailand.
 He also instructed the American military advisers in Laos to wear military uniforms instead of the civilian clothes as a symbol of American resolve.
 Nonetheless Kennedy believed that if both superpowers could convince their respective allies to move toward neutrality in Laos, that country might provide a pattern for settlement of future Third World conflicts.
 In March 1961, Kennedy voiced a change in policy from supporting a "free" Laos to a "neutral" Laos as a solution.
+Kennedy's confidence in his Joint Chiefs of Staff had been shaken following the failure of the Bay of Pigs invasion.
+Upon receiving cables from chairman Lyman Lemnitzer he remarked to Arthur Schlesinger that "If it hadn't been for the Bay of Pigs, I might have been impressed by this".
 In April, 1961 the Soviet Union endorsed Kennedy's appeal for the cease fire in Laos.
 Eventually an agreement was signed in July 1962, proclaiming Laos neutral.